 - Good supply management and maintenance of microscopes

 - Clear standard operating procedures (SOPs) at all levels

 - An adequate budget as part of funding for malaria case management

-188 million patients tested by microscopic examination in 2012
+More than 204 million patients tested by microscopic examination in 2016

-The number of patients tested by microscopic examination increased to a peak of 188 million in 2012.
-The global total is dominated by India, which accounted for over 120 million slide examinations in 2012.
-The number of patients examined by microscopy remains relatively low in the African Region, although it has increased over the last four years.
+The number of patients tested by microscopic examination increased to more than 204 million in 2016.
+The global total is dominated by India, which accounted for almost 125 million slide examinations.
+In the African Region, the number of patients examined by microscopy increased from 33 million in 2010 to 51 million in 2016.

 - Bench aids for malaria microscopy

 Basic malaria microscopy – Part I: Learner's guide.
 Second edition

 Basic malaria microscopy – Part II: Tutor's guide.
 Second edition

 - Malaria microscopy quality assurance manual – Ver.
 2